Chronic mucocutaneous candidiasis causes frequent or chronic fungal infections of the mouth, scalp, skin, and nails.

 In people with chronic mucocutaneous candidiasis, candidal infections develop and recur or persist, usually beginning during infancy but sometimes during early adulthood.

 The fungus may cause mouth infections (thrush) and infections of the scalp, skin, and nails.
-Membranes lining the mouth, eyelids, digestive tract, and vagina (vaginal yeast infection) may also be infected.
+Membranes lining the mouth, esophagus, digestive tract, eyelids, and vagina (vaginal yeast infection) may also be infected.

 In infants, the first symptoms are often thrush that is difficult to treat, diaper rash, or both.
 Severity varies.